Determine the Right Capacity for Your Operational Needs

 New Load Center: The new horizontal load center, calculated by adding the effective thickness of any attachments to the original load center.
 It represents the distance from the mast to the center of the new load.

-Rated Capacity: The forklift’s lifting capacity at a given height, noted on the data card.
-Adjust this by subtracting any additional attachment weight not included in the original capacity rating.
+Rated Capacity: The lifting capacity at a given height, noted on data plate.
+Adjust by subtracting any added attachment weight not included in original capacity rating.

 Example: